afbdcdf/Going-Beyond-Majority-Vote-Composite-Aware-Soft-Voting-in-Random-Forests/README.md

 * COMPOSITE_WEIGHTS = [1.0, 1.0, 1.0, 1.0]  # [accuracy, precision, recall, f1]

 Please note there are three python programs listed in the file we have shared.
 They vary in their preprocessing which allowed us to run our experiments on a wider variety of datasets.

+You can replicate our noise results through our noisydata file or attempt your own using our noiseapply.py please see in file commments for instruction.